segoleneganzin/sg-modal-lib/README.md

 - **Easy to use** : Simple library for creating modals.
 - **Customizable** : Apply different themes (light/dark) and custom button text.
 - **Lightweight** : Built with minimal dependencies to keep your bundle size small.
+- **Tested** : Thoroughly tested with unit tests to ensure reliability and performance.
+- **Accessible** : Designed with accessibility in mind, following best practices to ensure usability for all users.
+- **Responsive** : Adapts seamlessly to various screen sizes and devices for a consistent user experience.
+- **Flexible** : Supports various modal types (confirmation, alert, etc.) to meet diverse use cases.
+- **Easy integration** : Works well with popular frameworks and libraries, making it simple to implement in existing projects.

 ## Installation